 When your customer receives a personal message, they feel more compelled to respond.
 Your text message marketing rises above SMS blasts' noise and caters to the needs of the buyer.

-After understanding the basics, it's time to take steps to create a long-lasting e-commerce SMS strategy.
+After understanding the basics, it's time to take steps to create a long-lasting text marketing strategy.
 Here are six steps to help you embrace a consumer-centric approach.

 Step 1: Know your audience.